alian1001/Global-Event-Management-System/README.md

-# CITS3200 Project Group 9
+# The University of Western Australia - CITS3200 Project

 Event Management System